sendbird/sendbird-calls-ios/README.md

 ## Before getting started

-This section shows the prerequisites you need know to use Sendbird Calls SDK for iOS.
+This section shows the prerequisites you need to check to use Sendbird Calls SDK for iOS.

 ### Requirements